Frequently Asked Questions

-To register, a contractor, remodeler, or subcontractor must file certain information with the Contractors' Registration and Licensing Board such as name and address.
-Other information items that must be provided are: driver's license or picture ID, workers' compensation account number, unemployment insurance account number, state withholding tax number, federal employee identification number, proof of insurance, out of state service form and affidavit.
-If out of state contractor must have agent of service, attorney in Rhode Island.
+To register, a contractor, remodeler, or subcontractor must file certain information with the Contractors' Registration and Licensing Board.
+Information that must be provided: driver's license or picture ID, workers' compensation account number, Contractors' Registration application and Statement.
+If you are an out-of-state contractor, an agent of service or Attorney in Rhode Island is required.

-WHAT IF MY BUSINESS IS SET UP AS A PARTNERSHIP, JOINT VENTURE, OR A CORPORATION?
+WHAT IF MY BUSINESS IS SET UP AS A LLC OR A CORPORATION?

 WHAT IF I HAVE NO EMPLOYEES?